sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7600 - excel-reference.md

 This topic describes the rules Sensible uses to:

-- convert data extracted from one document, such as a PDF, into an Excel spreadsheet
+- convert data extracted from one document, such as a PDF, into an Excel spreadsheet or CSV file.

 - combine data extracted from multiple documents into one spreadsheet